 - Discounts are only for longer subscriptions

+Dedicated servers: You can choose from their fleet of 3200+ servers across 99 countries.
+This provides enough variety for different use cases.
 Surfshark allows torrenting on any of their servers, the ports won't be closed.
-They also have dedicated P2P servers, which are optimized specifically for torrents.
-So, if you find that your downloads are taking too long, this can be a solution.
+They also have dedicated P2P servers, which are optimized specifically to use with a torrent client.

+Additional features: Surfshark has a kill switch that turns off your connection as soon as the link between your device and VPN servers is disrupted.
 If you need a VPN only for torrenting, there's a Whitelister feature.
 With it, you can use a VPN connection only for torrenting websites and apps.
 That way, the rest of your traffic gets untouched.

 - Low price